Your equipment is the backbone of your business. Save money and time through proper maintenance and service.

-Spare plates should be stored in their original container or hung up in a protected area
+Spare plates should be stored in their original container or hung up in a protected area.

 Gaskets should be stored in an area sheltered from light at a temperature between 32ºF and 70ºF.
 If gaskets are stored below 32ºF they must be warmed above 32ºF prior to handling.
 They should preferably be stored flat.
-If space is restricted gaskets may be stored folded in half but care should be taken to avoid sharp bends which will cause cracks.
+If space is restricted gaskets may be stored folded in half but care should be taken to avoid sharp bends which will cause weak points.

 How do I replace a gasket?

 - Remove the plate from the heat exchanger and remove the gasket.